rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

   >>> s2 = hawkey.Sack()
   >>> s2.load_system_repo()

-By the way, the cache directory also contains a logfile with some boring debugging information.
+By the way, the cache directory (if not set otherwise) also contains a logfile with some boring debugging information.

 Queries
 =======